Csson/p5-Syntax-Feature-Qs/README.md

 # NAME

-Syntax::Feature::Qs - Trim whitespace from all lines
+Syntax::Feature::Qs - Trim leading whitespace from all lines in a string

+# VERSION

+Version 0.0103, released 2015-01-16.

 # SYNOPSIS